andyarensman/prepacker-app/README.md

 ## Miscellaneous Notes

-- In order to use local storage to set state, I had to disable Strict Mode in the index.js.
-I may add it back in later to make sure I don't have any problems.
+- In order to use local storage to set state, I had to disable Strict Mode in index.js.
 - Make sure to use array.forEach instead of array.map if you don't have a return value.
 - I'm using axios, bcrypt, cheerio, dotenv, express, jsonwebtoken, mongoose, and validator on the backend and font awesome, date-fns, react, and react-router-dom on the frontend.